LedgerHQ/app-openpgp/doc/developer/quick-test.md

   settings -> PIN mode, and select ‘Set as default’
 ```

-unplug and replug the nanos, relaunch the Application, and check:
+Unplug and replug the device, relaunch the Application, and check:

 ```text
   settings -> PIN mode, you should have ‘On Screen # +’ (DASH and PLUS)